ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2022.md

 ## The Meaning of the Ratio

-To put it simply, this ratio tells us how mayn ounces of silver it takes to buy an ounce of gold.
+To put it simply, this ratio tells us how many ounces of silver it takes to buy an ounce of gold.
 A ratio of 2 means one ounce of gold would cost two ounces of silver.

 ## Buying Gold and Silver